 - Sift flour into a large bowl.
 Add semolina and salt.
 Mix together.

 - Add olive oil and crumbled fresh yeast.
-Add water and mix with a spatula so that you get the dough.
-If needed use your hands to incorporate the flour.
+Add water and mix with a spatula, so that you get dough.
+If needed, use your hands to incorporate the flour.
 The dough should be quite wet and sticky.

 - Cover the bowl with cling film and put it in the refrigerator for 24 hours.

-- After 24 hours take the dough out and leave it on your kitchen counter for about an hour to become warmer.
+- After 24 hours take the dough out and leave it on your kitchen counter for about two hours, so it becomes warmer.

 - Divide the dough into two equal portions if you are making 2 pizzas or 4 portions if you are making smaller breads.
 Shape them into a ball.